 - Lei can also be worn to signify a special occasion like a birthday or graduation.

 - The proper way to wear a lei is to gently drape it over the shoulders hanging down equally in front and back.

 Never remove a lei in front of the person who gave it to you as it is considered rude.

 You can explore the history and customs of the Hawaiian Islands on a trip with YMT Vacations!
-Our Hawaiian Islands Cruise & Tour and Ultimate Hawaii Tour with Pearl Harbor Experience are both chock full of unforgettable experiences -- from the world-famous Waikiki Beach to Volcanoes National Park, Pearl Harbor to the mystical Fern Grotto.
+Our Hawaiian Islands Cruise & Tour and Best of Hawaii Four-Island Tour are both chock full of unforgettable experiences -- from the world-famous Waikiki Beach to Hawaii Volcanoes National Park, Pearl Harbor to the mystical Fern Grotto.
 To make your plans to join one of these once-in-a-lifetime trips, call your travel consultant or YMT Vacations at 1-888-756-9072.